GSA/challenges-and-prizes/_challenges/1066-faa-challenge-smart-airport-student-challenge.md

 ### Rules
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>The FAA Grand Challenge: Smart Airport competition is open to teams of undergraduate and graduate students at accredited United States based colleges and universities.
+<p>The FAA Challenge - Smart Airport Student Competition is open to teams of undergraduate and graduate students at accredited United States based colleges and universities.
 Teams may include senior capstone students, clubs, multi-university or multi-disciplinary students.
 Teams are encouraged to collaborate and work in concert with industry partners.</p>
-<p>See the <a href="{{ site.baseurl }}/assets/document-library/2019-FAA-Grand-Challenge-Announcement.pdf">challenge announcement</a> for complete eligibility requirements, rules, terms and conditions.</p>
+<p>See the <a href="{{ site.baseurl }}/assets/document-library/2019-FAA-Challenge-Announcement.pdf">challenge announcement</a> for complete eligibility requirements, rules, terms and conditions.</p>
 <p>Teams that do not comply with the rules, terms and conditions may be disqualified.</p>

 <!-- Judging start -->